 Foster Youth

-CCS will be considered to be a pupil’s school of origin for a foster youth when the child attended the School at the initial detention or placement, or any subsequent change in placement of a foster child for the duration of the jurisdiction of the court.
+CCS will be considered to be a pupil’s school of origin for a foster youth when the child attended the Charter School at the initial detention or placement, or any subsequent change in placement of a foster child for the duration of the jurisdiction of the court.
 CCS will serve former foster youth, as defined below, whose residency has changed as follows:

 If the jurisdiction of the court is terminated before the end of an academic year, CCS shall allow a former foster child who is in transitional kindergarten or any of grades 1 to 12, inclusive, to continue his or her education in the school of origin through the duration of the academic school year.